Brian Laundrie’s former co-worker remembers him as ‘chameleon’ and ‘weirdo’ who sometimes lost temper

 "I remember from back then he was a big yoga nut, always telling me, ‘I gotta worry about my zen,’" Livingston said.
 "And I thought he was this weirdo."

-Speaking at a fundraiser for the newly established Gabby Petito Foundation, Livingston said he’d known Petito briefly from her regular visits to his job to see Laundrie.
+At a fundraiser for the newly established Gabby Petito Foundation, Livingston told Fox News he’d known Petito briefly from her regular visits to his job to see Laundrie.
 So he showed up at 89 North in Patchogue, New York, on Sunday to pay his respects and support the cause, which Petito’s family set up in order to alleviate some of the difficulties they faced for other families.

 He said he never witnessed Laundrie being mean or abusive to his now-deceased former fiancée, 22-year-old Gabby Petito, but he did appear to be jealous if he spotted her talking to other guys.